Eat the rainbow...they say

 RAINBOW DINNER WITH CHICKEN INGREDIENTS Sweet potatoes 2 medium sweet potatoes or 1 large, peeled and diced into large cubes 1.5 tablespoons olive oil 1 teaspoon paprika powder 1 teaspoon cumin powder 1/2 teaspoon sea salt

-Beetroot 1/2 red onion, finely diced 2 tablespoons red wine vinegar or apple cider vinegar 1 teaspoon mustard 3 tablespoons olive oil 3 medium beets, peeled and grated (I suggest to use kitchen gloves or peel the beets under running water to avoid skin stains) 1 large carrot, grated 1/3 cup black pitted olives (the less salty Spanish olives are best), sliced 1/4 cup chopped parsley (a good handful of fresh parsley) 1/2 teaspoon sea salt
+Beetroot 1/2 red onion, finely diced 2 tablespoons red wine vinegar or apple cider vinegar 1 teaspoon mustard 3 tablespoons olive oil 3 medium beets, peeled and grated (I suggest using kitchen gloves or peeling the beets under running water to avoid skin stains) 1 large carrot, grated 1/3 cup black pitted olives (the less salty Spanish olives are best), sliced 1/4 cup chopped parsley (a good handful of fresh parsley) 1/2 teaspoon sea salt

 Sticky chicken 600 g chicken strips, breast or thighs (or mix), sliced into strips 1/2 teaspoon salt 1/4 teaspoon pepper 2 tablespoons olive oil or coconut oil 2 cloves garlic, finely diced 1 tablespoon tomato paste 1/4 cup coconut aminos, Tamari or Soy Sauce 2 tablespoons lemon or lime juice 2 teaspoons honey, maple syrup or coconut nectar (see Whole30 notes below)